 Public Involvement in Restoration Plans

 The City held a series of public meetings in Spring 2009 regarding the Chuckanut Village Marsh restoration project.
-Three conceptual alternatives were presented at the meetings along with several blank maps for citizens to design other alternatives.
+Three conceptual alternatives were presented at the meetings along with several blank maps for community members to design other alternatives.
 Forty-five people commented during the public comment period.
 Of those stating a preference for one design alternative, a significant majority preferred Design Alternative #1.

 - Chuckanut Village Marsh Restoration Project Final Plans (PDF)